SentientSam/Java-Course/README.md

 You an go to https://www.oracle.com/java/technologies/ to see the latest versions of NetBeand and JDK if you wish to use those (all the code should still work)

 **Saluton.java:** This file is my "Hello World!" traditional introduction.
 The only real difference is I output the string in Danish.
 It shows how to initialize most of the .java files I will be using and some basics of variable assignment / output.

+**Root.java:** This file takes the value of a variable of type integer named "number" and calculates the square root.
+It then posts the result.